 Reading Therapy

-We provide the highest quality, research-based instruction in the five components of reading as identified by the National Reading Panel: phonological awareness, phonics, fluency, vocabulary, and reading comprehension.
-Our programs also address deficits in decoding, spelling, grammar, and cursive writing.
+We provide high-quality, research-based reading instruction focused on the five key components identified by the National Reading Panel: phonological awareness, phonics, fluency, vocabulary, and reading comprehension.
+Our programs help students improve skills like decoding, spelling, grammar, and cursive writing.

 For optimal progress, four sessions per week are recommended; A minimum of two sessions per week are required.